Close Menu

 The Italian Restaurant

 This cozy Italian restaurant is located in the heart of Panajachel and serves a variety of pasta dishes, pizzas, and risottos.
 Their menu is extensive, and they also offer vegetarian and vegan options.
-(See Also: Where to Eat in the Gulch?
-Best Bites)
+(See Also: Where to Eat Fries in Amsterdam?
+The Ultimate Guide)

 The French Bakery